TicketmasterMobileStudio/GridViewPager/README.md

 - Any nested scrollable View works correctly.
 - Offsets controlled by individual pages in the adapter.
 - Corner offsets controlled by the GridViewpager.
-- In the adapter individual pages can decide the swiping directions they support; left, up, right and down.
+- In the adapter, individual pages can decide the swiping directions they support; left, up, right and down.
 - Added SupportFragmentGridPagerAdapter.
 - Supports Android starting at API 16.
 Forking could bring it back further, but why?